alvrogd/delta/README.md

 ```
 >> 45
    45
+>> 45a
+error[E2321]: malformed integer number, the only letters that may follow after an integer number are 'E' -OR- 'e' for floats (i.e. 10E+15)
+ --> stdin : ln 1 : col 4
 ```
 * **Floating point numbers** can be written in multiple ways, while also supporting scientific notation.
 They are represented with the `double` data type.
 ```